cypress-io/cypress-documentation/source/api/commands/get.md

 An alias as defined using the {% url `.as()` as %} command and referenced with the `@` character and the name of the alias.

-Internally, Cypress keeps a cache of all aliased elements.
-If the element currently exists in the DOM, it is immediately returned.
-If the element no longer exists, Cypress will re-query the element based on the previous selector path defined before {% url `.as()` as %} to find it again.
+You can use `cy.get()` for aliases of primitives, regular objects, or even DOM elements.

+When using aliases with DOM elements, Cypress will query the DOM again if the previously aliased DOM element has gone stale.

-{% note info %}
+{% note info 'Core Concept' %}
-{% url 'Read more about aliases here' variables-and-aliases %}
+{% url 'You can read more about aliasing objects and elements in our Core Concept Guide' variables-and-aliases#Aliases %}.
 {% endnote %}

 **{% fa fa-angle-right %} options** ***(Object)***